jefftriplett/django-cli-no-admin/README.md

 > Use the Django CLI using "django" without typing "django-admin".

-django-cli-no-admin is a lightweight tool that simplifies working with Django projects.
+django-cli-no-admin is a config-only project that creates a `django` command and nothing more.
 With this package, you can use the `django` command instead of `django-admin` to execute management commands in your Django project.

 See the blog post: https://micro.webology.dev/2024/12/14/new-project-to.html